Ultra Low Latency: What It Means for Video Streaming

 RTMP is a legacy protocol that’s no longer supported on the playback side, so you’d have to convert RTMP to another protocol, with the potential for added latency.
 SRT has the same issue as RTMP but for the opposite reason.
 It’s a newer technology that isn’t widely supported, especially for playback.
 Again, you’d have a more complicated workflow, which can lead to higher latencies.

 Finally, new standards like Low-Latency HLS and low-latency CMAF for DASH have recently been developed for low-latency streaming.
 They show promise, but both are new technologies but lack wide support.

 The Solution: Real-Time Streaming at Scale

-Late in 2021, we released a new feature for Wowza Streaming Cloud designed specifically to eliminate these shortcomings.
+Late in 2021, we released a new feature for Wowza Video designed specifically to eliminate these shortcomings.
 The feature boasts ultra low latency speeds of under 500ms and can scale up to a million participants to boot.
 It does utilize WebRTC to maximize speeds, but leaves behind all the issues that normally come with WebRTC.
 It’s scalable, flexible, and lightning-fast.
 Real-Time Streaming at Scale is the best option for use cases that need ultra low latency.
 Contact us to learn more about how to get started.